Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: General results on

 \begin{prop} If $S$ is a semigroup in which $\cfn$ is universal, then $S$ is bisimple.
 If, in addition, $S$ has an idempotent, then $S$ is a rectangular band. \end{prop} \begin{proof} The first assertion follows from Proposition~\ref{Prp:D} and the second follows from Proposition~\ref{Prp:idem_only}. \end{proof}

 At the other extreme, we have the following.

 \begin{prop} Let $S$ be a semigroup in which $\cfn$ is the equality relation.
 Then each $\greenD$-class has at most one idempotent, and each regular $\greenD$-class is an $\greenH$-class. \end{prop} \begin{proof} The first assertion follows from Theorem \ref{Thm:D-idem}.
 For the second, assume $e$ is an idempotent and $c\greenD e$.
 Then $c$ is regular and hence there exists an idempotent $f$ such that $c\greenL f$.
-But then $f\greenD e$ and so by assumption $e=f$, that is, $c\greenL e$.
+But then $f\greenD e$ and so by assumption $e = f$, that is, $c\greenL e$.
 By a similar argument, $c\greenR e$ and so $c\greenH e$. \end{proof}

 As noted in the introduction, it was shown in \cite[{\S}3]{ArKiKoMaTA} that Green's relations and the four notions of conjugacy considered in that paper are not particularly well related.
-The results of this subsection show that $\cfn$ tells a completely different story.
-(See also Theorem \ref{Thm:H_bijections} and Corollary \ref{Cor:Hcommute} below.)
+The results of this subsection show that the story is different for $\cfn$.